Ilusion9/entityIO-sm/README.md

  * @error                Invalid datamap address, invalid address.
  * @return               True if an input was found, false otherwise.
  */
-bool EntityIO_FindEntityNextInput(Address& dataMap, Address& address);
+native bool EntityIO_FindEntityNextInput(Address& dataMap, Address& address);

 /**
  * Returns whether or not an input can be accepted by an entity.